amityweb/auto_pages_uri/README.md

 ## Future Improvements

-The Pages URI will only act once, on the initial page entry.
-Once you edit a page and change the Title, or URL Title, it will not update the Pages URL.
-You will need to manually click the Pages tab and edit it.
+The Pages URI will only act initially when you first enter a Title, then subsequently when you change the url_title.
+Once you edit a page and change the Title, it will not update the Pages URL to avoid broken link issues.
+You will need to manually click the Pages tab and edit it, or edit the url_title.
 So an idea for future developments is to provide an option in the fieldtype to keep the entry or update everytime.

 ## Bugs & Feature Requests